wolfitdm/BitchlandCheatConsoleBepInEx/README.md

 * setworkskills number
 * setallskills number
 * setarousal number
-* spawnmale name -> spawn a male npc on your position, every image is spawnable at Assets\wolfitdm\females\name.png
+* spawnmale name -> spawn a male npc on your position, every image is spawnable at Assets\wolfitdm\males\name.png
 * spawnfemale name -> spawn a female npc on your position, every image is spawnable at Assets\wolfitdm\females\name.png
+* spawnmalenude name -> spawn a male npc on your position (naked version), every image is spawnable at Assets\wolfitdm\males\name.png
+* spawnfemalenude name -> spawn a female npc on your position (naked version), every image is spawnable at Assets\wolfitdm\females\name.png

 commands with 2 params: